 - a representation of the design (reproductions or photographs)

-- the required examination fee of $400
+- the required examination fee

 - the name and address of your agent, if one is appointed